What happens when I join?

 I am a member or guest with special needs.
 Will I be accommodated?

 Absolutely!
-Please contact your chapter officers as well as check the Facebook event page for specific questions/details.
+Please contact your chapter officers and check the Facebook event page for specific questions/details.

 How long does a New Member Induction Ceremony last?